 If the information you seek is held by another government agency, we will transfer your request and let you know this within 10 days of receiving your request.

 You may ask that your request is treated as urgent.
 We require you to provide a suitable reason for this and we will try and process your request as soon as possible.

 There is usually no charge for supplying information.
 However if a request is for a significant amount of information or it requires substantial collation and research we may consider making a charge.
-The Council has a Fees Policy that sets out how we decide if a charge is to be made and how this is calculated.
+The Council has a Fees Policy (external link) that sets out how we decide if a charge is to be made and how this is calculated.